Funding for Facility Projects

 Raptor Visitor Management System at all schools

-A $42,000 grant awarded by the Ohio Attorney General was used to install the Raptor Visitor Management System in all school buildings.
+A $42,000 grant awarded by the Ohio Attorney General was used to install the Raptor Visitor Management System in all school buildings in 2022.
 This system compares visitor identification to a database that contains registered sex offenders from 50 states as well as local flags placed into Raptor by our district.